by Ted Gioia

 conventional boundary lines of genre,

-style and historical period—indeed, one
+style and historical period—indeed,

-show how the conventional labels
+to show how the conventional labels

 applied to these works have become

-constraining, deadening and misleading.
+constraining, deadening and

 In its earliest days, storytelling almost